 Star Wars: Rebels works as a prequel series to A New Hope, telling the story of the early days of the Rebel Alliance, while Star Wars: Resistance plays a similar function leading into the events of The Force Awakens.

 The first live-action TV series, The Mandalorian, is set about five years after Return of the Jedi, in a lawless, post-Empire galaxy.
+The Book of Boba Fett is set immediately after the events of The Mandalorian.

 A common thread linking The Clone Wars, Rebels and The Mandalorian is Ahsoka Tano, Anakin Skywalker's former Jedi apprentice – and a key figure in the formation of the Rebel Alliance.
 She's arguably the most important Star Wars character never to have appeared in one of the Skywalker Saga movies.